divyansh-iitk/ClientIQ/README.md

-# 🧠 ClientIQ — Agentic Customer Operations Platform
+# 🧠 ClientIQ - AI-Powered Customer Intelligence Copilot

 **Ask questions about your clients in plain English.
 Get deep, evidence-backed intelligence in seconds.**